 PA-28 AD 2020-26-16 Wing Spar Inspection

 Additional Piper AD 2020-24-05, Corrosion AD.
 This AD was prompted by reports of corrosion found in an area of the main wing spar not easily accessible for inspection.
 This AD requires inspecting the left and right main wing spars for corrosion, and, if corrosion is found, taking all necessary corrective actions.
-2020-24-5 is meant to detect and correct corrosion in the wing root area of the left and the right main wing spars through visual inspection.
-Once visually Inspected, the area will be Inspected again with Ultrasonic NDT Method to ensure it stays within Minimal thickness.
+2020-24-05 is meant to detect and correct corrosion in the wing root area of the left and the right main wing spars through visual inspection.
+Once visually Inspected, if no corrosion is found after visual no further action is required.
+If corrosion is found then the corrosion is removed and the area will be Inspected again with Ultrasonic NDT Method to determine if the thickness is within acceptable limits.
 Check out more about AD 2020-24-05 in the links below.

 AMOC Information, The FAA has asked aviation groups to spread the word that owners of affected PA-28s and PA-32s who had their spars checked before the AD became final on Jan.
 15 have to file paperwork to obtain an alternative method of compliance (AMOC) in order to maintain their aircraft’s airworthiness.
 Please use the below Links & Documents: to ensure that you are fully informed.
 We have a guide on what to do as well as a example AMOC letter to the FAA.
 If you have any additional questions, or concerns please use the below Contact US: section.